angelo-soyannwo/EC_418_Mario_Kart_Final_Project/README.md

 The above code should cause the emulator to start.
 It will print 0, 1, or 2 in the terminal when running (denoting a sharp left, straight path, or sharp right respectively).

+## training models

+$python3 train.py -n [num_epochs]

+The above function trains the planner module.

+In the turn_classifier folder the following two lines of code to train road_classifier and the gray_scale_road_classifier neural networks respectively.

+$python3 train.py -n [num_epochs]

+$python3 train_gray_scale.py -n [num_epochs]

+-c flag can be used to continue training